-In 2008, the National Institute of Child Health and Human Development (NICHHD) along with the Society for Maternal-Fetal Medicine and ACOG convened a workshop to update definitions for fetal heart rate tracings.
-The controversy surrounding the new 3 tier system aside, it is necessary for labor and delivery nurses to understand and to keep in mind the physiology of labor and its effect on the mother and the fetus (Coletta, et al., 2012).
-The workshop effectively removed the word "hyperstimulation" from the lexicon of those ordering and administering oxytocin and tending to moms and babies during labor and delivery (Macones, et al 2008).
-This is nothing more than semantics and does not change the well-known science with respect to injuries caused by overstimulation of the uterus, especially associated with the misuse of oxytocin.
-Whether the term "hyperstimulation" is used, or "over stimulation of the uterus", "excessive uterine activity", "abnormal forces of labor", or "uterine tachysystole", the basic science is the same and has been well-known and well-described in the obstetrical literature for decades.
+Macones, George A., et al., "The 2008 National Institute of Child Health and Human Development Workshop Report on Electronic Fetal Monitoring; Update on Definitions, Interpretation, and Research Guidelines".
+112, No. 3 OB/GYN, 661-666 (Sept.
+2008).

-Irrespective of the term used, excessive uterine activity can manifest in many ways:
+This is nothing more than semantics and does not change the well-known science with respect to injuries caused by overstimulation of the uterus, especially those associated with the misuse of oxytocin.
+Whether the term used is "hyperstimulation", "over stimulation of the uterus", "excessive uterine activity", "abnormal forces of labor", or "uterine tachysystole", the basic science remains the same and has been well-known and well-described in the obstetrical literature for decades.

-- (1) Contractions that are too long, - (2) Contractions that are too strong, - (3) Insufficient resting tone (i.e. resting tone above 20 mmHg), and - (4) Insufficient resting time between contractions (i.e., less than one minute).
+Regardless of the term used, excessive uterine activity can manifest in four basic ways: contractions that are too long, contractions that are too strong, insufficient resting tone (i.e. resting tone above 20 mmHg), or insufficient resting time between contractions (i.e., less than one minute).
+Excessive uterine activity from the use of oxytocin can cause permanent neurologic injury to a child by three different mechanisms that are sometimes seen in combination.

-Excessive uterine activity from the use of oxytocin can cause permanent neurologic injury to a child by three separate mechanisms, or as in some cases, a combination of the three.
-First, if there is insufficient resting tone, that is if the uterus does not relax enough for a long enough time between contractions, there will be a decrease in placental perfusion.
+First, if there is insufficient resting tone (that is, if the uterus does not relax enough for a long enough time between contractions), there will be a decrease in placental perfusion.
 If this persists over time, there will be a decrease in fetal reserve and a resulting hypoxic ischemic insult to the baby.

-Second, excessive uterine activity from the use of oxytocin can cause permanent neurologic injury to a child by trauma and excessive molding.
+Second, excessive uterine activity from use of oxytocin can cause permanent neurologic injury to a child by trauma and excessive molding.

 Third, excessive uterine activity results in an increase in intra-uterine pressure.
 This causes a corresponding increase in intra-cranial pressure.
-It is well-known that an increase in intra-cranial pressure, especially approaching and above the baby's mean arterial pressure, results in a decrease in cerebral perfusion, resulting in ischemic injury to the baby's brain.
-It is especially important to keep in mind that the set up for these injuries can occur before there are changes to the fetal heart rate pattern.
-If nurses wait until there are changes in the fetal heart rate pattern to turn off the oxytocin, it might be too late to avoid injury.
+It is well-known that an increase in intra-cranial pressure, especially approaching or above the baby's mean arterial pressure, results in a decrease in cerebral perfusion, which in turn results in ischemic injury to the baby's brain.
+It is especially important to keep in mind that the set-up for these injuries can occur before there are changes to the fetal heart-rate pattern.
+If nurses wait until there are changes in the fetal heart-rate pattern before turning off the oxytocin, it might be too late to avoid injuring the baby.

-Hypoxic Ischemic Injury
+First Mechanism: Hypoxic Ischemic Injury

 It is well known that a baby gets its oxygen from the placenta.
 "Placental oxygen is blood flow limited.
 Using estimated utero-placental blood flow, Longo (1991) calculated oxygen delivery to be about 8mL 02/min/kg of fetal weight.
 And because fetal blood oxygen stores are sufficient for only one to two minutes, this supply must be continuous."
-(Cunningham, et al; 2010).
-That is to say, if there is not sufficient resting tone between contractions, the baby will be deprived of oxygen.
+In other words, without sufficient resting tone between contractions, the baby will be deprived of oxygen.

-There is no doubt that uterine contractions are work for mother.
-It causes an increase in maternal oxygen demand and in consumption, resulting in a decrease in maternal oxygenated blood to the placenta.
-In addition, during a contraction, the uterus squeezes spiral arteries, decreasing maternal blood flow to the placenta, as well as venous outflow from it.
-If there is not sufficient resting tone between contractions to allow for re-oxygenation of the baby, the cumulative effect is hypoxia to the baby, and ultimately acidosis (Murray, et al; 2009).
-As stated by Michelle Murray:
+There is no doubt that uterine contractions are work for the mother.
+Contractions increase maternal oxygen demand and consumption, resulting in a decrease in oxygenated maternal blood to the placenta.
+Also, during contractions, the uterus squeezes spiral arteries, decreasing maternal blood flow to the placenta and the venous outflow returning from it.
+Without sufficient resting tone between contractions to allow for re-oxygenation of the baby, the cumulative effect is hypoxia to the baby and ultimately acidosis.43 Dr. Michelle Murray states: